Paul Wesley

-Paweł Tomasz Wasilewski (/pl/; July 23, 1982), better known by his stage name Paul Wesley, is an American actor and film director of Polish origin.
+Paweł Tomasz Wasilewski (/pl/; July 23, 1982), better known by his stage name Paul Wesley, is an American actor and film director.
 He is known for starring as Stefan Salvatore in The Vampire Diaries (2009–2017) and James T. Kirk in Star Trek: Strange New Worlds (2022–present).

-In 2003, Paul also starred as Lucas Luthor, Lex Luthor's younger brother, in the superhero series Smallville.
+In 2003, Wesley also starred as Lucas Luthor, Lex Luthor's younger brother, in the superhero series Smallville.

 Early life

-Paul Wesley was born in New Brunswick, New Jersey to Polish parents, Agnieszka and Tomasz Wasilewski.
+Wesley was born Paweł Tomasz Wasilewski on July 23, 1982, in New Brunswick, New Jersey, to Polish parents Agnieszka and Tomasz Wasilewski.
 He grew up in Marlboro Township, New Jersey.
-He has one elder sister, Monika Emara, and two younger sisters, Leah and Julia.
-In addition to English, he also speaks Polish, having spent four months of every year in Poland until the age of 16.
-He has also said that he is of "40% Jewish" heritage.
+He has one older sister, Monika Emara, and two younger sisters, Leah and Julia.
+In addition to English, he speaks Polish, having spent four months of every year in Poland until the age of 16.
+He has said he has "40% Jewish" heritage.

 Wesley attended Christian Brothers Academy in Lincroft, New Jersey, and Marlboro High School for a period during his high school years.
 He started his theater studies in New York City and transferred from Marlboro High School to Lakewood Prep School in Howell, New Jersey, because the school was able to better accommodate his acting schedule.
 During his junior year in high school, he was cast in the soap opera Guiding Light as character Max Nickerson.

 He started college at Rutgers University in New Jersey, but left after one semester when more roles were offered to him and he realized he could make a career out of acting.